 1. Niello 18W LED Aquarium Light Bulb Hood

-This is a reliable 6 band full spectrum LED light with cool white, red, blue, and green bulbs.
+This is a reliable 6 band full spectrum LED light with cool white, red, blue, and green bulbs (you can check the current price here).
 It provides your plants with an ideal mix of light from all ends of the spectrum in order to spur on plant growth of all kinds.
 This bulb dissipates heat well so it won’t heat up the aquarium, it runs cool, and it is fairly energy efficient too.
 Keep in mind that this is only a light without any fixture.

 2. Coralife 05509 Mini Compact Fluorescent